Volkswagen to sell stake in charging unit Electrify America -sources

-Volkswagen is working with Citi (C.N) to look for a co-investor that is prepared to inject roughly $1 billion into the division, the people said, adding that the company is expected shortly to reach out to infrastructure groups and other potential investors.
+Volkswagen is working with Citi to look for a co-investor that is prepared to inject roughly $1 billion into the division, the people said, adding that the company is expected to shortly reach out to infrastructure groups and other potential investors.

 Volkswagen, Electrify America and Citi declined to comment.